The Early Years Foundation Stage and Year 1

 We use a scheme called Read, Write, Inc. which helps to ensure that every child is able to read and write with fluency and accuracy from the moment they come in to school.

-We start our daily Phonics sessions after assembly.
-A typical session starts with Speed Sounds, where children learn new sounds and revise ones they already know.
+We start our daily Phonics sessions after break.
+A typical session starts with a handwriting or fine-motor control focus.
+We then move into Speed Sounds, where children learn new sounds and revise ones they already know.
 We then use 'Fred Talk' to read green words containing our new sound or those previously learnt.
 We then learn or revise green and red words which correlate to a story, partner read the story and implement this knowledge into a variety of writing tasks.

 We give the children many opportunities to explore Phonics in our continuous provision both inside and outside of the classroom.